-Once upon a time, I had a baby and speech therapy wasn’t even on our radar.
+Once upon a time, I had a baby and speech therapy for kids, wasn’t even on our radar.
 He was just as I imagined he would be: he nursed perfectly every three hours, hardly ever cried, and slept through the night at six weeks old.
 He walked a little late, but he literally started talking at seven months old.

 He was the most verbal child, super easy-going, and we could take him anywhere.
 My husband and I were convinced we were great parents.